-Fausto’s Ristorante, which opened in 1994, is a classic fine dining restaurant in Budapest specializing in northern Italian fare.
-Forget pizza and Caprese salad and instead think of meticulously plated dishes made from expensive ingredients like foie gras, scallops, flatfish, and venison loin.
-A couple of egg-based pasta and risotto options are also available, made with rich sauces.
+Fausto’s Ristorante, which opened in 1994, is a classic fine dining restaurant in Budapest with a hat-tip to northern Italian fare.
+Forget pizza and Caprese salad; here scallops, foie gras, flatfish, and venison loin are the lingua franca.
+A couple of egg pasta and risotto are also available, made with deliciously rich sauces.

-The decor is old-school fine dining: soft background music is playing in the background of the dimly-lit dining room, which has only a dozen or so tables, all set with heavy linen tablecloths.
-Under the vigilant eyes of owner Fausto Di Vora, always dressed in a chef's coat, an army of waiters quietly scurry around the tables that tend to fill up on Friday and Saturday evenings with well-heeled tourists and local business people.
+The decor is traditional fine dining: soft background music is playing in the background of the dimly lit dining room, which has only a dozen tables, all set with heavy linen tablecloths.
+Under the vigilant eyes of owner Fausto Di Vora, always dressed in a chef's coat, an army of waiters quietly scurry around the tables that tend to fill up on Friday and Saturday evenings with well-heeled tourists and local businesspeople.